Staking

 Becoming or topping-up as a validator

-To become a validator or top-up the self-bonded stake, execute the bond_validator
+To become a validator or top-up the self-bonded stake, execute the bond_validator function using the validator address:

 leo execute credits.aleo/bond_validator <withdrawal_address> <amount> <commission_percentage> --network mainnet --endpoint https://api.explorer.provable.com/v1 --broadcast